Karin’s Leadership Articles

 • could use your help

-There’s the age-old advice “always make your boss look good.”
-I find it also useful to make them feel good– reduce the stress by making their job a bit easier.
+There’s the age-old advice, “always make your boss look good.”
+I also find it useful to make them feel good —reduce their stress by making their job a bit easier.

 5 Ways To Support Your Boss